rakkkkkesh/ecommercewebsite/README.md

 # E-Commerce Website

 ## Overview
-**This project is an eCommerce website built using React and CSS.**
+**This project is an E-Commerce website built using React and CSS.**

 **It provides a seamless and interactive shopping experience for users, featuring a range of components essential for online shopping.**